 Large swaths of rough hills terrain dominate the majority of the planet, with heavy interior jungles and forests in valleys that remain largely unexplored.
 Further scattered between the nations are small seas of alternately fresh or salt water, often providing great borders to forestall invasions.
 The salt water bodies also contain a large amount of arsenic, making purification a key factor in controlling local agriculture.

-The largest city-state on the planet is Von Doom’s Downport, site of the primary starport on the planet.
-Located near the city-state, is the Tragnar Confederation, a powerful nation that is fairly isolated and backed by off-world concerns enough to maintain its own independence, also has tried to capture the title, but has failed in recent years to achieve the technology to maintain a large starport.
-The handful of Drop- and JumpShips under planetary control are barely operable, and there is a growing dependence upon inter-system small craft, such as the ubiquitous K-1 Class Dropshuttle, for transport and augment its shipping infrastructure.
+The largest city-state on the planet is Von Doom’s Downport, site of the primary starport of Terramatrix.
+The Tragnar Confederation, a once powerful nation that is fairly isolated and backed by off-world concerns enough to maintain its own independence, also has tried to capture the title, but has failed in recent years to achieve the technology to maintain a large starport.
+The handful of Drop- and JumpShips under the various nation-states control are barely operable, and there is a growing dependence upon inter-system small craft, such as the ubiquitous K-1 Class Dropshuttle, for transport and to augment its shipping infrastructure.
 The system’s primary industrial complexes are found around only a handful of prominent cities, though even these are increasingly difficult to maintain.

 Nation-States of Terramatrix